dawnmil/JavaScript-DigitalClock-Lab/README.md

 Tools Required: *Sublime Text Editor, Google Chrome*

-Description: This lab will use concepts covered in the Introduction to JavaScript workshop including variables, functions, strings, etc. By completing this lab, you will have a fully functioning digital clock running from a html page in your Chrome Browser.
+**Description:** This lab will use concepts covered in the Introduction to JavaScript workshop including variables, functions, strings, etc. By completing this lab, you will have a fully functioning digital clock running from a html page in your Chrome Browser.

-Tip: Save your work often.
+*Tip: Save your work often.*

-<u>Set-up</u>:  Follow the below steps to set up your html page
+##Set-up:  Follow the below steps to set up your Sublime Text environment

 1. Open Sublime Text and create a new file named "index.html".